Hankins, New York

-Hankins is a hamlet (and census-designated place) in the Town of Fremont, Sullivan County, New York, United States.
+Hankins is a hamlet (and census-designated place) in the town of Fremont, Sullivan County, New York, United States.
+As of the 2020 census, Hankins had a population of 129.
 The community is located along New York State Route 97 and the Delaware River, 8.2 mi west-northwest of Jeffersonville.
 Hankins has a post office with ZIP code 12741.